-Prepare a surface to which a known quantity of antigen is bound.
+- 1. Prepare a surface to which a known quantity of antigen is bound. - 2.
+Block any non-specific binding sites on the surface. - 3.
 Apply the sample or standard (antigen) and the specific primary antibody to the coated microplate.
 The antigens immobilized on the surface and the antigens in solution "compete" for the antibodies.
-Hence, the more antigen in the sample, the less antibody will be bound to the immobilized antigens.

-Wash the plate so that the antibodies in excess (unbound) and unbound antigenantibody-complexes are removed.

-Add a secondary antibody, specific to the primary antibody, conjugated with an enzyme.

-Wash the plate so that the conjugated antibodies in excess (unbound) are removed

-Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal.
+Hence, the more antigen in the sample, the less antibody will be bound to the immobilized antigens. - 4.
+Wash the plate so that the antibodies in excess (unbound) and unbound antigenantibody-complexes are removed. - 5.
+Add a secondary antibody, specific to the primary antibody, conjugated with an enzyme. - 6.
+Wash the plate so that the conjugated antibodies in excess (unbound) are removed - 7.
+Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal. - 8.
 Measure the absorbance or fluorescence or electrochemical signal (e.g., current) of the plate wells to determine the presence and quantity of antigen.